do-community/us-aquarium-search/README.md

 ## Requirements

-You need a DigitalOcean account.
+- You need a DigitalOcean account.
 If you do not already have one, first [sign up](https://cloud.digitalocean.com/registrations/new).

+- Latest version of [Node.js](https://nodejs.org/en/download/) and [npm](https://www.npmjs.com/get-npm) installed on your machine.

 ## Description